JustinTimperio/warp-cli/README.md

 - Debian 10.x and 9.x
 - Fedora 30, 29 and 28 Workstation and Server

+### Uninstall
+Warp-CLI will remove itself from the machine but WDT will remain installed.\
+`warp --uninstall`

+### WDT Incompatible OS's
 WDT requires CMAKE version > 3.2 or greater, making it incompatible on:
 - CentOS 7
 - Debian 8

-### Uninstall
-Warp-CLI will remove itself from the machine but WDT will remain installed.\
-`warp --uninstall`

 ### OpenSSH for URL Sharing
 Warp uses ssh to securely share connection URLs via a standard Linux pipe.
 It expects the use of an RSA key, which does not require a user password.
 While it is possible to use PAM authentication or key passwords, I have not yet added this as a feature.